Greater Richmond TICN

 Who leads the GRTICN?

 Greater Richmond SCAN leads and convenes network members on a regular basis to implement trauma-informed practices throughout the Greater Richmond area.
-Melissa McGinn, Community Programs Director, and Lisa Wright, Child Advocacy Center Director, are the SCAN staff members who lead this initiative, with support from Charlotte Eure, Program Impact Specialist with Community Programs.
+Lisa Wright, Child Advocacy Center Director, is the SCAN staff member who leads this initiative, with support from Charlotte Eure, Program Impact Specialist with Community Programs.

 How do I get involved?

 Outside of the Greater Richmond region?
-If you’re interested in starting your own TICN or learning more about TICNs in your area, please contact SCAN’s Community Programs Director and State Coordinator for Virginia’s TICNs, Melissa McGinn, at mmcginn@grscan.com or (804) 647-4541.
+If you’re interested in starting your own TICN or learning more about TICNs in your area, please contact Charlotte Eure at ceure@grscan.com.

 Highlights from the GRTICN